pazi88/Speeduino-M5x-PCBs/m52tu, m54 PnP/README.md

 - Use the Platform IO to edit the COM port numbers in platformio.ini to match COM port number for the FTDI breakout board.
 - Click "Upload" and PIO should compile and upload the code to the bluepill (remember to set Boot0 jumper for the upload)
 ![alt text](https://github.com/pazi88/Speeduino-M5x-PCBs/blob/master/m52tu,%20m54%20PnP/Pics/PIO.png?raw=true)

+## USB drivers for Core4

+Core4 uses Silicon Labs CP2102 USB-Serial chip for the PC connection.
+Windows and other OS's should automatically download and install correct drivers for it.
+But if you are having problems with the USB drivers, the Core4 isn't detected etc., download and install drivers manually from here: https://www.silabs.com/developers/usb-to-uart-bridge-vcp-drivers

 ## Replacing original DBW throttle body